Monday, September 15, 2025

 Biblical justice is about loving people as God loves them.
 We all bleed red.
 We are one race.
 The human race!
 May God help us to love and care for one another.

 Our Lord wants favorable and right judgment for those who are being robbed by the mighty.
-No one should takes bribes from the wealthy to deprive the poor of justice.
-Our Lord wants us to refrain from harming those who have loss their homeland, their fathers, and their spouses.
-In fact, the Heavenly Father wants us to help them.
-“Innocent blood” refers to the blood of a person who is unjustly killed or murdered, without any fault or provocation.
+No one should take bribes from the wealthy to deprive the poor of justice.
+Our Lord wants us to refrain from harming those who have loss homeland, fathers, and spouses.
+In fact, He wants us to help them.
+“Innocent blood” refers to unjustly executing or murdering a person.

 The political and religious authorities of Jerusalem should not have shed the innocent blood of God’s Son Jesus Christ, or of His servants, the prophets, who spoke to them in the Name of the Lord.
 They should not have filled Tophet with the blood of sacrificed children to idols.